 The company’s land along the Bear River in Cache County, Utah, is recognized as an Important Bird Area (as designated by the International Audubon Society) for its remarkable habitat for migratory birds.

-In 2022, we conducted avian-protection training for field employees and installed protective equipment companywide on 12,245 power poles and in 80 substations.
+To help safeguard birds, we install protective equipment on power poles and in substations.
 We reframe poles and install covers on conductors to prevent birds from making electrical contact.
 In areas where bird collisions are a risk, lines are marked to make them more visible.
 We also install platforms to provide nesting sites away from energized lines.
 At company-owned wind projects, we monitor avian activity and curtail turbine activity seasonally.
 These efforts benefit birds and other wildlife and improve service reliability.

-Our fish passage project on the North Umpqua River in Oregon provides fish access to historic spawning grounds unused for more than 60 years.
+The fish passage project on our facility along the North Umpqua River in Oregon provides fish access to historic spawning grounds unused for more than 60 years.
 Special bridges across project waterways allow animals to cross between habitats.